orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2020.1.md

 When renaming an HTTP or database service, all actions using those services are automatically updated.
 If you attempt to delete a service, you are informed in case any actions are using that service.

-This is in addition to the [existing feature](/form-builder/formulas.md#renaming-of-controls-and-formulas) whereby when a control or section or grid is renamed, dependent formulas which use the notation `$foo` (where `foo` is the control name) are automatically updated.
+This is in addition to the [existing feature](/form-builder/formulas.md#renaming-of-controls-and-formulas) whereby when a control or section or grid is renamed, dependent formulas which use the variable notation `$foo` (where `foo` is the control name) are automatically updated.

 ### Rich text form description